Annie Easley: Career

+Her career began as a human computer in 1955, doing computations for researchers by hand.
+Her first work was on running simulations for the newly instated Plum Brook Reactor facility.
+At the time of hiring, she was only one of four African American employees in the lab.
+Despite these troubles, she always maintained a positive attitude and tried to go out and do her best work as she famously said in a 2001 interview.

 Easley began as a human computer, performing manual calculations for researchers before transitioning to computer programming as digital systems were introduced at NASA.
-She quickly became proficient in programming languages such as Fortran and contributed to code development for a variety of research initiatives.
+As computers evolved and programming languages were developed, Easley mastered them quickly.
+Her skill in Formula Translating System (Fortran) and the Simple Object Access Protocol (SOAP) made her critical in supporting a lot of NASA’s early programs.
+Her code was integrated into analyzing energy-conversion and power-technology systems for early-model hybrid vehicles and rockets.

 One of her notable technical contributions was her work on energy conversion systems, including simulations that supported the development of battery technology for early hybrid vehicles.
 She was also involved in programs related to alternative energy sources, including solar and wind technologies.

+These skills would serve her well in the development of Centaur, a high-energy booster rocket which was dedicated to being one of the most powerful rockets in the U.S. space program.
+The unique fuel mix of liquid hydrogen and oxygen were in part inspired by Easley.
 Easley played a significant role in the Centaur rocket program, which was critical to the success of multiple satellite launches and planetary missions.
 Her programming work supported analyses and mission planning for the Centaur upper-stage rocket, known for being the first to use liquid hydrogen and liquid oxygen as propellants.
 This technology was integral to launching spacecraft for missions such as Cassini and Voyager, and remains a foundational component of modern rocket design.

+In the 1970s, Easley pivoted slightly to finish a degree in Mathematics at Cleveland State while working full-time.
+She encouraged many other women of color at the university to be passionate and follow their dreams despite how hard they may be.